THE VFA PIONEER HISTORIES PROJECT

 JW: So, give us any final thoughts you want to add.

-I really think we have to elect the right people.
-We have to march for the right marches.
+MG: I want some more justice in this world, and I want a whole bunch of Ruth Ginsburgs to get into the government.
+I really feel strongly about that.
+And I see my daughters and my son very strongly following in my footsteps—in their own ways.
+They’re not cloning me, but they are doing the things that I’m really proud of.
+We have to elect the right people.
+We have to march for the right causes.
 Is there a march that you ever missed while you’re living in DC?
 No, we went to everything.
 You just do it.
 And you just hope that it rubs off on others by example.
 I wish I had a magic statement.
 I wish I had something more profound to say.
 But just keep the torch and keep going.
 And elect the right people.
 And love thy neighbor as thyself.
 Isn’t that part of our heritage?